alunduil/template.py/README.md

 ## Description

 You can use template.py to create a new GitHub repository.
-The repository will have poetry, VS Code devcontainers, and various GitHub actions ready to use.
+The repository contains poetry, VS Code devcontainers, and various GitHub actions ready to use.

-template.py is related to [Cookiecutter] because both are templates for bootstrapping projects.  template.py allows you to have a full development environment with only VS Code and it's "Remote Development" plugin.
+template.py relates to [Cookiecutter] because both are templates for bootstrapping projects.  template.py allows you to have a full development environment with only VS Code and it's "Remote Development" plugin.
 [Cookiecutter] expects you to re-use your development environment for multiple projects.

 ## Terms of use

 You are free to use template.py as a basis for your own projects without any conditions.
 See the [LICENSE] file for details.

 ## Prerequisites